readmeio/oas/packages/oas/README.md

 #### Reducer

-> [!WARNING]
-> This API is still very experimental and should not be used in production environments!

 The `OpenAPIReducer` utility, located in `oas/reducer`, can be used to reduce an OpenAPI definition down to only the information necessary to fulfill a specific set of tags, paths, or operations.

 OpenAPI reduction can be helpful not only to isolate and troubleshoot issues with large API definitions, but also to compress a large API definition down to a manageable size containing a specific set of items.
 All OpenAPI definitions reduced will still be fully functional and valid OpenAPI definitions.